In the beginning, there was Teddington.

-The club has a long history of international and Olympic players, including the 1996 Olympians Jason Laslett and Calum Giles.
+The club has a long history of international and Olympic players, including the 1996 Olympians Jason Laslett, Calum Giles, Ali Wilson, and Matt Daly.

-Teddington also has one of the largest junior sections in the country with more than 350 young players, running teams from U8 through to U18.
+Teddington also has one of the largest junior sections in the country with more than 500 young players, running teams from U6 through to U18.
 It was recently voted best junior club in the Home Counties.